micmejia/bible-dump/NKJV/1 Timothy/1 Tim 5.md

 Those who are sinning rebuke in the presence of all, that the rest also may fear.

 ###### 21
-I charge _you_ before God and the Lord Jesus Christ and the [^g]elect angels that you observe these things without prejudice, doing nothing with partiality.
+I charge _you_ before God and the Lord Jesus Christ and the elect angels that you observe these things without prejudice, doing nothing with partiality.

 ###### 22
 Do not lay hands on anyone hastily, nor share in other people's sins; keep yourself pure.

 ###### 23
-No longer drink only water, but use a little wine for your stomach's sake and your frequent [^h]infirmities.
+No longer drink only water, but use a little wine for your stomach's sake and your frequent infirmities.

 ###### 24
 Some men's sins are clearly evident, preceding _them_ to judgment, but those of some _men_ follow later.